nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 This appendix will highlight the difficulty level, challenges faced, effort required, and achievements of CinnamonBun.

-### Poor quality of AB-3 base code

-We felt that the quality of the AB-3 base code was extremely poor, resulting in much time wasted in order to implement features that could have been done much easier otherwise.

 ### Time constraint and high workload